Autistic-kids/SuperPower-Glass/Web App/README.md

 view the [online web static](https://kids-87f4a.web.app/index.html).

-When downloading this code, it does not work because it needs to download PLATFORM SDK and link it to autoload.php file
+When downloading this code, it does not work because it needs to download PLATFORM SDK and link it to autoload.php file Note to Turn on the Web we need XAMPP server

 <img src="Web.jpg">